 You can also contact Albion Capital on 020 7601 1850 or by e-mail to firstname.lastname@example.org if you wish to check whether we have been approached in relation to a genuine takeover or acquisition.

-The information on these pages relating to VCTs managed by Albion Capital Group LLP (Albion Capital) is directed at United Kingdom residents only.
-Shares in venture capital trusts ("VCTs") referred to on this website will not be offered to non-residents.
+The information on these pages relating to venture capital trusts (“VCTs”) managed by Albion Capital Group LLP (Albion Capital) is directed at United Kingdom residents only.

 No reliance is to be placed on the information contained on this website in making an application to subscribe for shares in VCTs managed by Albion Capital.